visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Diagnosing pluginVsInstall failures
 -----------------------------------
-pluginsVsInstall test output is generated in the ``current/plugins`` subdirectory of the test results location.
+pluginsVsInstall test output is generated in the ``current/plug-ins`` subdirectory of the test results location.
-There will be a further subdirectory for each type of plugin: databasesVsInstall, operatorsVsInstall and plotsVsInstall.
+There will be a further subdirectory for each type of plug-in: databasesVsInstall, operatorsVsInstall and plotsVsInstall.
-The output consists of text files containing the name of each plugin tested and either ``success`` or one of the following errors:
+The output consists of text files containing the name of each plug-in tested and either ``success`` or one of the following errors:

 * ``No installed package.`` Indicates a failure in install of VisIt.
-* ``cmake configure failed`` Failure with cmake to configure the plugin for build.
+* ``cmake configure failed`` Failure with cmake to configure the plug-in for build.
-* ``make failed`` Failure with the build of the plugin.
+* ``make failed`` Failure with the build of the plug-in.
 * ``cmake executable could not be found``   (rare, just for completeness)
 * ``make executable could not be found``  (rare, just for completeness)

-When a failure occurs, another output file is generated in ``logs/plugins`` subdirectory in the form  ``<PluginName>_build_res.txt`` which should contain sufficient information for fixing the error.
+When a failure occurs, another output file is generated in ``logs/plug-ins`` subdirectory in the form  ``<PluginName>_build_res.txt`` which should contain sufficient information for fixing the error.

 The most likely culprit for errors is missing information in one of the following files: